tudragon154203/VMware-FB-Via-auto-login/README.md

     2. Start virtual machine using "vmrun"
     3. Wait for t_running seconds
     4. close the virtual machine
-    5. Wait for t_between_vm seconds
+    5. Wait for t_between_sessions seconds

 Parameters:
 t_running: time in seconds between start and stop a virtual machine.
 Should be enough for VM to boot and go into Facebook
-t_between_vm: time in seconds between two machine runs
+t_between_sessions: time in seconds between two machine sessions

 Objects/Classes:
 a> VirtualMachine => children: ads, page, vm, reference